digiltd/oh-rtd-test/Hardware-FAQ.md

 ### C) Low Cost ARM Systems

-I'm using CubieBoard2   Its  DUAL 1 ghz core, 1 GB RAM, 4 GB NAND, 3 USB.
+Example below is for CubieBoard2   Its  DUAL 1 ghz core, 1 GB RAM, 4 GB NAND, 3 USB.
 BeagleBoardBlack and ODroid, etc. would be similar.

-**My Setup:**
-Z-Wave with 3 motion sensors and 5 lights using Z-Stick2.
-Oregon Scientific using RFXCOM USB - 3 temperature sensors, wind speed, rain guage.
-About 10 rules.

 **Results (after 1 week):**
 Cubieboard and OpenHAB are stable and pretty fast.
 OpenHAB startup takes 34 seconds with my config.
 Turning on a switch varies from 0 to 1 second.
 Remote browser response is pretty snappy except chart which takes a few seconds.

 **How To:**
 These directions are for CubieBoard2, but any of the small ARM systems will be similar.
 Also, Im not an ARM expert or Lubuntu expert, but this seems to work.
+`   `

-** 1. Install Linux distro **
+**1. Install Linux distro**

 On a separate system download:

 [Cubiuntu](http://dl.cubieboard.org/cubiuntux/cubiuntu/) - as of 15 Mar, this seems like the best CubieBoard2 distro, but there seem to be new ones weekly.
 If you have a different ARM system you ll need to download the Linux distro from them.

-Use Win32DiskImager (or similar tool) to make ISO image on micro-SD card.
+Use Win32DiskImager (or similar tool) to make ISO image on micro-SD card (4 GB absolute minimum, but 8 GB or higher recommended for Cubiuntu)

+**2. Increase size of partition**
+The ISO image has a 4 GB partition.
+If you have a larger card, increase the partition.
+On a Linux system (not the OpenHAB system), use gparted to increase the partition.

+**3. Install Java Hard Floating point**

-Place SD card in Cubie and power-up the system.
+Place SD card in OpenHAB system and power-up the system.

-** 2. Install Java Hard Floating point: **
-On Cubie:
+Download Java JDK from:
 [JVM](http://download.oracle.com/otn-pub/java/jdk/7u51-b13/jdk-7u51-linux-arm-vfp-hflt.tar.gz)

 Extract this to /usr/lib/JVM

+If there is a default-java link, modify it to point to 7u51:
+`cd /usr/lib/JVM`
+`rm default-java`
+`ln -s /usr/lib/jvm/jdk1.7.0_51 default-java`

 `Set JAVA Path:`
     `Edit the startup file (~/ .bashrc)`